 The followng list describes other ways to configure Wi-Fi and DHCP setup:

 - Wireless display certification: Enables advanced configuration controls and settings for Wireless Display certification to the specifications set forth in the Wi-Fi Alliance Wi-Fi Display Specification.
-The certification applies to Android 4.4 (API level 19) and higher.

 - Enable Wi-Fi verbose logging: Increases the Wi-Fi logging level for each wireless network (SSID) you connect to according to its relative received signal strength (RSSI).
 For more information about logs, see Write and view logs with Logcat.